 Okay, a lot daunting.
 Doctors and Therapists want to know exactly when your child reached each developmental milestone.
-For someone like me who had no desire to know about my own developmental milestones (read babybook), I didn’t write down any of that for my children.
+For someone like me who had no desire to know about my own developmental milestones (read a baby book), I didn’t write down any of that for my children.
 I have a vague memory that D started walking at 10 months and R was a bit closer to a year.
 D rolled over at day 1 and R at 7 days.
-These documents however, want to know when they first took solid foods, crawled, smiled, spoke first word, 2 word combo, simple sentences, walked, skipped, jumped….
-Basically every single thing they’ve ever done.
+These documents, however, want to know when they first took solid foods, crawled, smiled, spoke the first word, 2-word combo, simple sentences, walked, skipped, jumped… Basically, every single thing they’ve ever done.
 Sorry.
 Not sorry.
 Lots of blank spots on my forms.

 Welcome to the life of a Special Needs Parent